kennedyjiles/PS_Method/README.md

 ## Precision and Truncation Control

 ### Floating-point precision
-Precision can be toggled globally using the `npfloat` alias inside the library files:
+Precision can be toggled globally using the `npfloat` alias inside the test particle files:
 - `npfloat = np.float64` (default, fast and sufficient for most demo runs)
 - `npfloat = np.float128` (extended precision for paper-quality energy conservation)